Last updated on

 You create and manage your Instagram ads right inside of Facebook’s ad manager.
 Here’s a guide on how to do it.

-4 Best Practices For Creating Real Estate Content On Instagram
+4 Best Practices For Creating Real Estate Agent Content On Instagram

 In order to get as much out of engagement as possible out of the content you post on Instagram, here are some simple best practices to keep in mind.